pantheon-systems/documentation/source/content/guides/integrated-composer-convert-custom.md

 This process is quite similar to the [Upgrade Pantheon Drupal 8 Sites to Drupal 9 With Integrated Composer](/docs/guides/drupal-9-migration/upgrade-to-d9) guide, except that we're staying on Drupal 8--to defer the Drupal 9 upgrade to later--and with some special considerations for custom upstreams.

-We will replace the entire file structure with the code from Integrated Composer's upstream, then re-add your contrib and custom code to the new codebase.
+Working in a new branch, you will replace the entire file structure with the code from Pantheon's Integrated Composer upstream, then re-add your contrib and custom code to the new codebase.
+Then you will create multidev environments on individual sites for testing and to apply any site-specific code customizations.

 ## New Branch With Integrated Composer Code